Citron: Origin and distribution

 The citron is an old and original citrus species.

 There is molecular evidence that most cultivated citrus species arose by hybridization of a small number of ancestral types: the citron, pomelo, mandarin and, to a lesser extent, papedas and kumquat.
-The citron is usually fertilized by self-pollination, which results in their displaying a high degree of genetic homozygosity.
+The citron is usually fertilized by self-pollination, which results in them displaying a high degree of genetic homozygosity.
 It is the male parent of any citrus hybrid rather than a female one.

 Archaeological evidence for citrus fruits has been limited, as neither seeds nor pollen are likely to be routinely recovered in archaeology.
 The citron is thought to have been native to the southeast foothills of the Himalayas.
 Despite its scientific designation, which is an adaptation of the old name in classical Greek sources “Median pome”, this fruit was not indigenous to Media or ancient Media; it was mostly cultivated on shores of the Caspian Sea (north of Mazandarn and Gilan) on its way to the Mediterranean basin, where it was cultivated during the later centuries in different areas as described by Erich Isaac.
 Many mention the role of Alexander the Great and his armies as they attacked Iran and what is today Pakistan, as being responsible for the spread of the citron westward, reaching the European countries such as Greece and Italy.